(important changes to the previous version appear in color)

 4. Indicative list of courses offered

-The courses offered per semester are presented below.
+The courses offered per semester and related information can be found in a separate webpage.
 Each course has seven and a half (7.5) ECTS credits.

 Fall Semester